ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/README.md

 ## Enables in-depth logging.
 Note, this might generate a LOT of log entries.
 EnableTraceLogging = false

+## When enabled, creates a file on world start, in the plugin folder containing the default mob drop tables.
+WriteDefaultDropTableToFile = false

 ```

 ## Drop Tables